maread99/beanahead/README.md

 ## Worth remembering
 > :warning: Whenever an expected transactions ledger or the regular expected transaction definition files are updated the entries are resorted and the file is overwritten - anything that is not a directive (e.g. comments) will be lost.

-## Environment recommendations
-If you don't already, try out a beancount syntax-highlighter extension.
-Have a look at the ['Editor Support' section of the Awesome Beancount](https://github.com/siddhantgoel/awesome-beancount#editor-support) repo to see if there's one available for your prefered editor.

 ## Alternative packages
-An active beancount community offers a considerable number of add-on packages, many of which are well-rated and maintained.
-Below I've noted those I know of with functionality that includes some of what beanahead offers.
+The beancount community offers a considerable array of add-on packages, many of which are well-rated and maintained.
+Below I've noted those I know of with functionality that includes some of what `beanahead` offers.
 Which package you're likely to find most useful will come down to your specific circumstances and requirements - horses for courses.
 * [beancount-import](https://github.com/jbms/beancount-import) - an importer interface.
 Functionality provides for adding expected transactions directly to the main ledger and later merging these with imported transactions via a web-based UI.
 It requires implementing the importer interface and doesn't directly provide for regular expected transactions.
 But, if that import interface works for you then you'll probably want to be using beancount-import.
 (If you need the regular trasactions functionality provided by beanahead, just use beanahead to generate the transactions, copy them over to your ledger and let beancount-import handle the subsequent reconcilation.)

 If you can recommend any other alternative package please raise a PR to add it here.

+## `beancount` recommendations
+If you don't already, it worth trying out a beancount syntax-highlighter extension.
+Have a look at the ['Editor Support' section of the Awesome Beancount](https://github.com/siddhantgoel/awesome-beancount#editor-support) repo to see if there's one available for your prefered editor.

 More broadly, [awesome-beancount][awesome] is a great refrence for all things beancount.
 FWIW, these are my most-awesome of [awesome-beancount][awesome]:
 * [Siddharnt Goel's blog post](https://sgoel.dev/posts/how-you-can-track-your-personal-finances-using-python/) uses `beancount` examples to explain Plain Text Accounting and double-entry accounting.
 A great introduction to these concepts.